Thyroid Disease and Pregnancy

-The thyroid gland manufactures thyroid hormones, which regulate the rate at which your body carries on its necessary functions.
-Other endocrine glands are the pancreas, the pituitary, the adrenal glands, the parathyroid glands, the testes, and the ovaries.
+The thyroid gland is responsible for creating thyroid hormones, which skillfully oversee the rate at which your body conducts its critical activities.
+It's in good company with other hardworking endocrine glands, like the pancreas, pituitary, adrenal glands, parathyroid glands, testes, and ovaries.
+Each plays a unique role in maintaining your body's harmony.

 How are thyroid diseases diagnosed?